damaki/nrf52-runtimes/README.md

 * nRF52833
 * nRF52840

-The following runtime profiles are supported for of the above:
+The following runtime profiles are supported for each of the above:
 * light
 * light-tasking
 * embedded